 Every system across the nation and around the world is focused on cutting costs, reducing errors, and standardization…all of which are admirable goals.
 However, to solve the problems facing the U.S. Healthcare System, we need new, break-through innovative solutions.
 Embracing risk and accepting and learning from failure are not common practices in healthcare today where the focus is on providing high quality care.
 We need a vehicle or model that will facilitate innovative thinking and transformation as opposed to incremental change.

 Recent best-practice models have instead recognized that for innovation to succeed it must be unencumbered from day-to-day operations of large health systems, operate independently, and be set up with a culture that allows for taking risk- and failing- in order to succeed in the long run, a practice called “failing forward”.

 A recent study of the 50 most successful companies in the world found that the common denominator of these companies was a focus on innovation, and the ability to reinvent themselves or adapt to the changing environment, markets, customer demands, and competition over time.

-Four years ago, when we launched the Innovation Institute we had five employees.
-Today we own 15 companies, have annual revenues in excess of $300 million, have over 700 employees, and operate in 19 States.
-We have a Lab in Newport Beach, California and offices in Richmond, Virginia, Baton Rouge, Louisiana, Sioux Falls, South Dakota, and Nashville, Tennessee.
+In 2013, when we launched the Innovation Institute we had five employees.
+Today we own several portfolio companies, have annual revenues in excess of $300 million, have over 700 employees, and operate in over 20 States.
+We have a Lab in Newport Beach, California and offices in Richmond, Virginia, Baton Rouge, Louisiana, Sioux Falls, South Dakota, Fresno and Cincinnati, Ohio.

 As I look to the future, I am excited about the potential for the Innovation Institute and what we will do in collaboration with others of like mind.
 I hope you will join us in our efforts and check back on our progress.
 If you do have any questions, suggestions, or are interested in investing, partnering or bringing forth ideas, please do not hesitate to contact us.
 Thank you in advance for your consideration, and God bless!